jayburgessjr/jayburgessjr/README.md

 - Models and metrics that leadership can bet money, students, and strategy on.
 - Patterns other engineers can reuse without needing me in the room.

-Everything you see here is structured like a template I’d harden for production.
+Everything here is structured like a template I’d harden for production.

 ---